Trust Centre Under UK GDPR

 What Cogent does in response

-• Access: Cogent identifies the relevant systems, confirms whether data is held, compiles the response with the required supplementary information, and redacts third-party data where necessary.
+- Access: Cogent identifies the relevant systems, carries out a reasonable and proportionate search, confirms whether data is held, compiles the response with the required supplementary information, and redacts third-party data where necessary.

 Records